School of Architecture and Planning

 ARC 1113.
 Introduction to the Built Environment.
 (3-0) 3 Credit Hours.
 (TCCN = ARCH 1311)

 An introduction to the design and construction of the built environment.
 Includes consideration of professional practice, ethics, interior design, landscape architecture, planning, urbanism, and construction.
 May be applied toward the core curriculum requirement in Language, Philosophy and Culture.
 (Formerly COA 1113.
-Credit cannot be earned for both ARC 1113 and COA 1113).
-Course Fees: LRC1 $12; SAP1 $25; STSA $15; DL01 $75.
+Credit cannot be earned for both ARC 1113 and COA 1113.)
+Course Fee: LRC1 $12; SAP1 $25; STSE $30; DL01 $75.

 ARC 1133.
 Construction Material and Concepts.
 (3-0) 3 Credit Hours.

 Introduction to concepts and skills fundamental to structure, construction, building enclosure, sustainability, and interior environments.
 Analysis and selection of materials, components, and assemblies.
 Introduction to the historic role of materials in architectural and interior design.
-(Formerly CSM 2133 in previous catalogs.
-Credit cannot be earned for both ARC 1133 and CSM 2133.)
-Course Fees: SAP1 $25; STSA $15.
+(Same as CSM 2113.
+Credit cannot be earned for both ARC 1133 and CSM 2113.).
+Course Fee: SAP1 $25; STSE $30.

+Prerequisite: Completion of or concurrent enrollment in ARC 1313.
 Introduction to design through a focus on design literacy and the creative conceptualization through direct engagement with materials and processes of making.
 Introduction to architectural design processes, materials, precedents, and architectural ideas.
-Projects investigate basic issues fundamental to design and experience of human environments.
+Projects investigate basic issues fundamental to the design and experience of human environments.
+Course requires the purchase of a drawing supplies kit.
 (Formerly ARC 1214 and COA 1213 in previous catalogs.
-Credit cannot be earned for more than one of the following: ARC 1213, ARC 1214, or COA 1213.)
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
+Credit cannot be earned for more than one of the following: ARC 1213, ARC 1214, or COA 1213.).
+Course Fee: SAP1 $25; STSE $30; DL01 $75.

 ARC 1223.
 Design 2.
 (1-8) 3 Credit Hours.
 (TCCN = ARCH 1304)

-Prerequisites: ARC 1213 and ARC 1313.
-Introduction to design as a broadly creative practice that investigates the design process from conceptual development through representational visualization and conventions.
-Exploration of spatial experience, context, program, order, typology, architectural elements, materials, human factors, color, light, precedent in the design of human environments.
+Prerequisite: ARC 1213 and ARC 1313.
+Introduction to design as a broadly creative practice that investigates the design process through experiential learning from conceptual development through representational visualization and conventions.
+Exploration of spatial experience, context, program, order, typology, architectural elements, materials, human factors, color, light, and precedent in the design of human environments.
+Includes an introduction to portfolio production/graphic design.
 (Formerly ARC 1224.
 Credit cannot be earned for both ARC 1224 and ARC 1223.)
-Course Fees: SAP1 $25; STSE $30.
+Course Fee: SAP1 $25; STSE $30.

-Prerequisites: Completion of or concurrent enrollment in ARC 1213.
+Prerequisite: Completion of or concurrent enrollment in ARC 1213.
 Engages students in an exploration of graphic processes, tools, and techniques used in the design of human environments within the design laboratory.
-Advances in critical thinking and ability to visualize, diagram, design, describe, and analyze human environments.
+Advances critical thinking and ability to visualize, diagram, design, describe, and analyze human environments.
 Develops thinking and making skills in 2D and 3D across multiple scales.
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
+Course requires the purchase of a drawing supplies kit.

 ARC 1331.
 Design Visualization 2.
 (0-3) 1 Credit Hour.

-Prerequisites: ARC 1313, ARC 1213, and completion of or concurrent enrollment in ARC 1223.
+Prerequisite: ARC 1313, ARC 1213, and completion of or concurrent enrollment in ARC 1223.
 Building on the discoveries and techniques of Design Visualization 1, this course engages students in an exploration of digital processes, platforms, and tools within a laboratory environment.
 Advances critical thinking and ability to visualize, diagram, design, and analyze human environments.
 Develops thinking and making skills in 2D and 3D across multiple scales.
-Course fees: LRE1 $25; STSE $10.
+Also includes an introduction to portfolio design and production/graphic design.
+Course Fee: LRE1 $25; STSE $10.

 ARC 1513.
 Great Buildings and Cities of the World.
 (3-0) 3 Credit Hours.